dungthtd9126/write-up-task-CLB/task6/stegpng/debug/README.md

 The challenge's name is steghide, it is a tool to extract hidden messages inside an image when enter correct passphrase.

 You can see exactly how it works when you build a docker.
-The server will act as a virtual web, taking our images then automatically run a subprocess with a command-line :
+The server will act as a virtual web, taking our images then automatically run a sub-process with the command-line below:

 ```
 steghide extract -sf 'our_image' -p 'our_passphrase' -xf outfile_name